Byron/google-apis-rs/gen/dataflow1_b4/README.md

 ## Optional Parts in Server-Requests

 All structures provided by this library are made to be [enocodable](http://byron.github.io/google-apis-rs/google-dataflow1_b4/trait.RequestValue.html) and
-[decodable](http://byron.github.io/google-apis-rs/google-dataflow1_b4/trait.ResponseResult.html) via json.
+[decodable](http://byron.github.io/google-apis-rs/google-dataflow1_b4/trait.ResponseResult.html) via *json*.
 Optionals are used to indicate that partial requests are responses are valid.
-Most optionals are are considered [Parts](http://byron.github.io/google-apis-rs/google-dataflow1_b4/trait.Part.html) which are identifyable by name, which will be sent to the server to indicate either the set parts of the request or the desired parts in the response.
+Most optionals are are considered [Parts](http://byron.github.io/google-apis-rs/google-dataflow1_b4/trait.Part.html) which are identifiable by name, which will be sent to the server to indicate either the set parts of the request or the desired parts in the response.

 ## Builder Arguments